uppaal-emf/uppaal-meta-model/README.md

 Note that code generation from the `org.muml.uppaal/model/uppaal.genmodel` Generator Model is part of the build process and therefore generated sources are *not* checked in.
-Code Generation is conducted during the built via a Modeling Workflow described in `org.muml.uppaal/src/org/muml/uppaal/GenerateModel.mw2`.
+Code Generation is conducted during the built via a Modelling Workflow described in `org.muml.uppaal/src/org/muml/uppaal/GenerateModel.mw2`.